mcd500/ta-ref/docs/rpi3.md

 Write the above image to sd card according to `make img-help` @ optee_build:

 ```
-# no longer use docker container!
+# no longer use Docker container!
 # check `lsblk` and umount mountpoints connected with /dev/sde
 # assume that device file with SD card is /dev/sde.
 This instruction is followed by `make img-help`
 $ umount /media/$(whoami)/{rootfs,BOOT}